The UK is facing a challenge bigger than the COVID pandemic of 2019 and that is the cost of living crisis that we hear about in the media every day.

 Morrisons has lowered the prices on around 500 items (which is a good PR story for the newly acquired American owned food giant).

-Restaurants will feel the impact as the cost of energy has shot up, and the cost of raw ingredients have also gone up.
+Restaurants re-opening as the cost of energy has shot up, and the cost of raw ingredients have also gone up.

 We can only turn to the media to as why there is a cost of living crisis and this is blamed on the war in Ukraine and COVID.